logo

 My father has high blood pressure.

-You don't do it at all, right?
+You don't do that at all~

-Plank is easier than you think exercise
+Plank exercise is easier than you think

 7